-The only constant in life is change.
-So what happens if your plans change after you’ve bought (and possibly mailed) a money order?
+As the Greek philosopher Heraclitus said, “Change is the only constant in life.”
+So what happens if your plans change after you buy a money order and drop it in the mail?
 What if it goes missing or gets stolen?

 With most money order issuers, including USPS, Western Union, and MoneyGram, you can cancel the payment.
 To do so, either fill out a form or take the money order back to the place you originally bought it.
-Bring identification and any information you have about the money order (ideally, you have a receipt) to start the process.
+Bring identification and any information you have about the money order to start the process.
+It’s best if you have a receipt from your original money order purchase.

-If successful, the issuer will return funds to you in about 60 days.
+If successful, the issuer should return funds to you, often within about 60 days.

-The sooner you act, the better: If the money order gets cashed or deposited (find out if that's happened), you’ll have a much harder time getting your money back.
+The sooner you act, the better: If the money order gets cashed or deposited, you’ll have a much harder time getting your money back.
 Read on for more details about the process.

 How to Cancel